MENU

 .jpg)

 Nuutajärvi Glass is a center for handmade glass art.
 In the Glass Village, glassmakers create their works by hand, drawing inspiration from the village’s over 200-year glassmaking tradition, the collaborative spirit of its artists, and the surrounding lush nature.
-The galleries invite you to explore the forms of the artworks and the fascinating techniques behind them.

 Tommi Ketonen is a glass artist based in Helsinki, known for his large-scale sculptures made using the graal technique.
 In this method, layers of mouth-blown colored glass are combined into a unified sculpture.
 Images are carved and painted inside the glass before the final shaping.
 Ketonen carries out every step himself – blowing, engraving, painting, and coldworking.
 The creation process shifts between physical intensity and meticulous, meditative focus.